project-ida/nuclear-reactions/src/nuclear-energetics.md

 Li7
 ```

-If we are to imagine the possibility of Li-7 undergoing alpha decay then, it's daughter nucleus would have the following numbers of neutrons and protons:
+If we are to imagine the possibility of Li-7 undergoing alpha decay, then it's daughter nucleus would have the following number of neutrons and protons:

 ```python
 daughter_NZ = Li7[["N","Z"]] - alpha[["N","Z"]].values[0]